• Skip to primary navigation

 Dean & DeLuca is a chain bakery with a number of locations in Japan, the United States, and other locations but just like we mentioned with Alfred Tea, there are a number of select items that are only available in Japan.

-We recommend getting here early and be prepared to wait in a line with a bunch of people trying to get a coffee and pastry to-go before work.
-But, it’s gonna be worth it.
-The Oreo muffin was pretty dang delicious and arguably an unfrosted cupcake but we digress.
+We recommend getting here early and be prepared to wait in line with a bunch of people trying to get a coffee and pastry to-go before work.
+Some of the pastries were a hit and others were a miss but the Oreo muffin was pretty dang delicious and arguably an unfrosted cupcake but we digress.
 We also recommend trying one of the specialty matcha pastries as well.

 Location: 3 Chome-24-6 Ueno, Taito City, Tokyo 110-0005, Japan // MAP